 Big Data users need new advancing procedures incorporating cloud computing, teleradiology from a site far from the acquisition scanner or finalised second-look activities to check the quality and advice for specialist reports.

 All these technological procedures require transmitting thousands of images to other locations.
 Moreover, it must facilitate download/upload velocity, data integrity and security at the terminals.
-Also, the handling of data must comply with privacy laws.
+Also, data handling must comply with privacy laws.

 Furthermore, applying various algorithmic tools and converting raw data to large datasets will enable a better understanding of the radiological data to gain new knowledge and insights into a medical problem.